Ryunosuke Haga

-In 2011, Haga won the Universiade in Shenzhen.
-In 2015, he won the gold medal in the Half-heavyweight (100 kg) division at the 2015 World Judo Championships.
+In 2011, Haga won the Shenzhen Universiade.
+In 2015, he won the gold medal in the Half-heavyweight (100 kg) division at the 2015 World Championships.

-He won the Grand Slam Tokyo and Grand Prix Düsseldorf in 2015.
+Haga won the 2015 Tokyo Grand Slam and the 2015 Düsseldorf Grand Prix.

 Bronze medalist in the 2016 Rio Olympics.

 Haga's father, Yoshio, was also a judoka.
 Like his father who was a winner of the Kodokan Cup, he won the competition in 2010 and 2011.
+Furthermore, he maintains a decade-long friendship with Ōzeki Kirishima Tetsuo, a professional sumo wrestler.